-Ipswich Society volunteers and Ipswich Town Guides welcomed visitors to the Ancient House, shorn of all clutter to reveal the structure and decorated panelling, tiling and ceilings - a rare opportunity.
+Ipswich Town Guides welcomed visitors to the Ancient House, shorn of all clutter to reveal the structure and decorated panelling, tiling and ceilings - a rare opportunity.

 Left and below: large fireplace and carved wood surround bearing the date 1603 and the initials of the owner William Sparrow.